celinelatulipe/ThinkLikeComputer/_sources/DataAndInstructions/Exercises.rst

    .. actex:: ex_2_10
       :autograde: unittest

       Write a program that will compute the area of a circle.
-Prompt the user to enter the radius and save it to avariable called ``radius``.
+Prompt the user to enter the radius and save it to a variable called ``radius``.
 Print a nice message back to the user with the answer.
       ~~~~
       pi = 3.14